aganezov/fga/docs/readme.md

  we determine a median base pair coordinate.
 And the resulting coordinate for particular gene is computed as median of previously computed medians.
 Results are written into start and end coordinates of respective coding exon sequences.

-2. sorting: on all coding fragments (first column sequences ids) script performs sorting of coding exons, using their start and end coordinates.

-3. tandem duplication elimination: if, there are several coding sequences are following each other, they'll be represented with a single instance in the resulted data
+2. tandem filtration: if, there are several coding exons are following each other, they'll be represented with a single instance in the resulted data

 in terms of order, filtration and rewriting is performed in the following order:

 1. gene id filtration, using **bad** and **good** gene id sets
+2. continuous filtration
-2. median coordinates rewriting
+3. median coordinates rewriting
-3. bp coordinates sorting
+4. bp coordinates sorting
-4. tandem duplication filtration
+5. tandem duplication filtration

 #### Usage